cmaxw/devchat-eleventy/src/my-javascript-story/mjs-133-jonathan-martin.md

 audio_url: https://media.devchat.tv/my-js-story/MJS_133_Jonathan_Martin.mp3
 duration: '44:07'
-question1: What is an approximate amount of training that would help someone switch careers tp become a developer?
+question1: What is an approximate amount of training that would help someone switch careers to become a developer?
 answer1: 'Jonathan Lee Martin has training bootcamps that last for 16 weeks that help those who want to switch careers to become a programmer. '
 question2: ''